fashioning-circuits/Migrant-Steps-BackEnd/README.md

 	git clone https://github.com/fashioning-circuits/MigrantStepsNodeJS.git
 ```

-3. Install all the app dependencies by running the command below in the main directory of the projec4
+3. Install all the app dependencies by running the command below in the main directory of the project
 ```
 	npm install
 ```